 2010 – The Special Senate Commission to Study the Effects of Marijuana Prohibition met several times and issued a report recommending the decriminalization of possession of an ounce or less of marijuana.

 2012 – Lawmakers approved the marijuana decriminalization law, which went into effect on April 1, 2013.

 2016 – Lawmakers approved the state budget, which made substantial reforms to Rhode Island’s medical marijuana program.
 Click here to read a summary of changes made by Article 14 of the Rhode Island FY 2017 budget.

 2016 – Lawmakers approved legislation adding PTSD to the list of qualifying conditions for medical marijuana.

-2017 – Lawmakers approve legislation to establish a 19-member study commission on marijuana legalization and its potential effects on the state.
+2017 – Lawmakers approved legislation to establish a 19-member study commission on marijuana legalization and its potential effects on the state.

-2018 – Rhode Island Department of Health approves autism as a qualifying condition for medical marijuana.
+2018 – Rhode Island Department of Health approved autism as a qualifying condition for medical marijuana.

 2019 – Governor signed budget tripling the number of compassion centers licenses from three to nine.

 2020 – Governor introduces plan to legalize marijuana with state-run stores in her annual budget bill.